matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 ## :server/ptr-cmp

 That's it for the rendering of the mouse element.
-The messages emitted here then get sent both to the client-side and the server-side store components.
+The messages emitted there then get sent both to the client-side and the server-side store components.
 Let's discuss the server side first, before looking into the wiring of the components.
 It's really short; this is the entire **[example.pointer](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljc/example/pointer.cljc)** namespace:

 ~~~
 (ns example.pointer